MrYoungDS/DSp6AoC/README.md

 without using recursion.
 If you have a method that calls itself, you are using recursion.

+You may find it helpful to use the `In` class from Coursera, in particular the `hasNextLine` and `readNextLine` methods.
+The Coursera library is included in this project.
+I also used the `Long.parseLong` and the `String.split` methods from the Java library.
+Feel free to use a different approach, and modify whatever you like.

+After your code is working for the small example in the documentation below (and in the `day07ex.txt` file), switch over to the larger input file and see if you can solve the challenge.
+The numbers get **big**, which is why these methods return a `long` instead of an `int`.

+On Advent of Code, after you finish part 1, there is a part 2 which uses the same input file.
+You do not need to complete part 2 for this assignment.

 ## Backstory
 Well, these things have a lot of backstory, and you don't really need all that to complete the problem.
 Here is the description from the website.